The Thing with Ceremony

 The one in the centre loses some years off their life

-Each time they hold the ceremony, and that is not often
+Each time they hold the ceremony

 They say in some sacred ceremonies